-STEPHEN BAGNATO, EdD, NCSP, is Professor of Psychology and Pediatrics at the University of Pittsburgh, Schools of Education (Psychology-in-Education; Applied Developmental Psychology) and Medicine (Pediatrics; UCLID-LEND).
+STEPHEN BAGNATO, EdD, NCSP, is Professor of Psychology & Pediatrics at the University of Pittsburgh, Schools of Education (Department of Health & Human Development); Applied Developmental Psychology Program) and Medicine (Pediatrics; UCLID-LEND Institute).
 He is the Faculty Advisor for the Children with Special Healthcare Needs specialization in ADP.
 Dr. Bagnato is the Founder and Faculty Mentor for the Early Childhood Partnerships (ECP) program; moreover, he is a core interdisciplinary faculty in the UCLID-LEND Disabilities Institute at UPMC Children’s Hospital of Pittsburgh- federally-funded since 1994 by the US Maternal and Child Health Bureau of the USDHHS.

 In over 40 years of research, Dr. Bagnato has specialized in authentic assessment, intervention, & program evaluation research for infants, toddlers, and preschoolers at developmental-risk and with neurodevelopmental disabilities in early childhood intervention programs.
 He has published over 200 research articles, monographs, technical papers, and professional publications, including,10 books in this specialty.
 His latest companion texts are Authentic Assessment for Early Childhood Intervention: Best Practices, 3rd Edition (Guilford, 2007), and LINKing Authentic Assessment and Early Childhood Intervention: Best Measures for Best Practices, 5th Edition (Brookes, 2010; 2022-in development); The SPECS (System to Profile Early Childhood Status) Functional Assessment System (2021), an authentic, functional classification assessment system for early childhood intervention (0-6 years); and the nationally used screening and assessment system, Temperament and Atypical Behavior Scale (TABS): Early Childhood Indicators of Developmental Dysfunction (Brookes, 1999). [see ResearchGate.com contributions]